divy-sh/tic-tac-go/README.md

 # Tic Tac Goe

 A simple implementation of Tic Tac Toe using the Go programming language.
-This repository includes a basic game engine that allows for a game against and AI.
+This repository includes a basic game engine that allows for a game against an AI.

 ## Features